 And then the philosophical questions and debates!
 From History to Sociology to Race Theory, we’ve delved into it all, usually spurred by Wisdom’s thought-provoking questions and then argued via text references.
 I haven’t philosophized this much since freshman year in college, giddily debating all facets of existence until three am in the dorm hallway!

-“GHANAIANS ARE NOT LAZY” proclaims a political poster we passed last week in Aburi (pictured, left).
+“GHANAIANS ARE NOT LAZY” proclaims a political poster we passed last week in Aburi (pictured, above).
 Indeed, true!
 Here, the YCC staff is pretty much working around the clock, but they remain relaxed, kind, and cheerful.
 “We work without getting tired,” says John, “and we work all the time.”

 But reading into the defensive tone of that “we are NOT lazy” poster, as well as analyzing a few other “we are a less advanced Third World people” comments we’ve heard several Ghanaians make, it all rather sounds like some big-time internalized racism and colonial vestiges!
 I’ve only been here a week, but this will certainly be a topic to investigate.